Jump to content

 Although the club's most recent accounts, released in March this year, showed that commercial revenue had fallen by £12.7m – perhaps reflecting Ashley's failure to exploit fully overseas markets – Newcastle's accounts were in the black.
 Unlike many Premier League counterparts they even posted a profit – £1.4m after player amortisation.

 Life is full of mysteries but one of the biggest, most enduring, revolves around why no one has stepped in to relieve Ashley of a most attractive toy he would surely be willing to discard.
-The billionaire sports retailer once reportedly told one of his former St James' Park managers he "had no idea" why he bought Newcastle in the first place but, now the international credit crunch has eased, the lack of interest in taking it off his hands appears astounding.
+The billionaire sports retailer once reportedly told one of his former St James' Park managers he had no idea why he bought Newcastle in the first place but, now the international credit crunch has eased, the lack of interest in taking it off his hands appears astounding.

-For a start the stadium – one of the biggest and best in England – regularly sells out to it's 52,000 capacity and, unusually, it enjoys a prime city centre location within walking distance from scores of restaurants, hotels and shops.
+For a start the stadium – one of the biggest and best in England – regularly sells out to its 52,000 capacity and, unusually, it enjoys a prime city centre location within walking distance from scores of restaurants, hotels and shops.

 If the fact you can be shopping in Fenwick or John Lewis minutes before attending a match may seem slightly irrelevant, the ground's peerless location boosts the club's value in the corporate function market appreciably.

-Derek Llambias, Newcastle's former managing director under Ashley, used to suggest that people on Tyneside did not have sufficient money to help maximise such revenue streams but his opinion was perhaps coloured by earlier decades spent working in the high rolling world of Mayfair casinos.
+Derek Llambias, Newcastle's former managing director under Ashley, used to suggest that people on Tyneside did not have sufficient money to help maximise such revenue streams but his opinion was perhaps coloured by earlier decades spent working in the high-rolling world of Mayfair casinos.

 Granted there are areas of deprivation in Newcastle – as in all cities.
 Yet judging by the amount of brand new expensive cars flying around the area, the invariably packed restaurants, busy shops and some eye-wateringly steep house prices in certain suburbs, Llambias did not grasp the whole picture in what remains a regional capital.

-Glenn Roeder, sacked as Newcastle's manager shortly before Ashley's arrival, used to say potential buyers dismissed it, ignorantly, as simply "too far north" and, even though that sounds absurd in such a small country as England, he may well have a point.
-After all, people who have never been to the north east do often have rather distorted ideas about the region.
+Glenn Roeder, sacked as Newcastle's manager shortly before Ashley's arrival, used to say potential buyers dismissed it, ignorantly, as simply too far north and, even though that sounds absurd in such a small country as England, he may well have a point.
+After all, people who have never been to the north-east do often have rather distorted ideas about the region.

 It seems Manchester City's current owners did discreetly arrive from Abu Dhabi to explore the possibility of buying Newcastle before heading south and west to Manchester but since then little substantive sales talk has gone on.